Map Of New Zealand And Australia

 Geographic Overview

 Australia's mainland is part of the Oceania region and is often considered both a country and a continent.
 It is surrounded by the Indian Ocean to the west and the Pacific Ocean to the east.
-New Zealand, on the other hand, consists of two main islands—the North Island and the South Island—along with numerous smaller islands.
+Practically speaking, new Zealand, on the other hand, consists of two main islands—the North Island and the South Island—along with numerous smaller islands.
 Its isolation in the southwestern Pacific has fostered unique ecosystems and Maori cultural heritage.

 Key Physical Features on the Map